rahatlou/CMP/lec17/README.md

-[Lecture 22](lec22.ipynb) on basic of python is powered by jupyter.
+Today's lecture on basic python semantics is a [jupyter notebook](lec17.ipynb).

 Follow the [instructions](../misc/DownloadNotebook.md) to download the notebook and run it locally with jupyter.